Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• name (string, required): Project name
+• name (string, required): The name of the project

-• framework (string, optional): Framework preset (e.g., nextjs, vite, remix)
+• framework (string, optional): Framework preset such as nextjs, vite, or remix

 • environmentVariables (array, optional): Initial environment variables with key, value, and target environments